Part 10: Bases on Mars, Recovery of Memories

 Visit with “Howard Decker”–aka John von Neumann

-I did eventually visit John von Neumann in upstate New York, and I have extensive slides of the more than one visit.
+I did eventually visit John von Neumann in upstate New York, and I have extensive slides of the [multiple] visits.
 On the first visit, rather an elderly man with a beard, and he did not appear to be in the best of shape.
 The house was a wreck; the whole area within was a shambles of old electronic equipment, [abandoned] cars, what have you.
-He owned a piece of property there.
-Living in a trailer that was relatively new.
+He owned a piece of property there; living in a trailer that was relatively new.

 We talked about two, two-and-a-half hours on the first visit.
 And like a phonograph record, he repeated his history in New York during the war years and afterward as an electronics surplus dealer by the name of Howard Decker.
 Well, the records show there was a Howard Decker, and there was a man who did all this electronics salvage, bought and sold a lot of stuff, made money at it—that was a fact.
 But the fact that von Neumann was saying that he was Howard Decker was rather curious.
 How did this come to pass?